ToneDen/Player/README.md

 **Every user of a custom SoundCloud player, ours included, will need to switch to [their embedded player](https://developers.soundcloud.com/docs/widget) in order to stream songs from SoundCloud.**

 It's disappointing that we have to be the ones to break this news to developers, and I'm sorry for the inconvenience it's caused the users of our player.
-I'll leave this repo up and add this message to the top of the README so that others become aware of the situation.
+I'll leave this repo up so that others become aware of the situation.

 Embeddable Goodness, by ToneDen
 ===